AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/iab/dataset.md

 >
 >The example schema shown in this section uses its `identityMap` field as its primary identity.
 If you wish to set another field as a primary identity, ensure that you are using an indirect identifier like a cookie ID, and not a directly identifiable field that is prohibited from use in interest-based advertising, such as an email address.
 Consult your legal counsel if you are unsure which fields are restricted.
 >
->Steps on how to set a primary identity field for a schema can be found in the [schema creation tutorial](../../../../xdm/tutorials/create-schema-ui.md#identity-field).
+>Steps on how to set a primary identity field for a schema can be found in the [[!UICONTROL Schemas] UI guide](../../../../xdm/ui/fields/identity.md).

 To enable the schema for [!DNL Profile], select the schema's name in the left rail to open the **[!UICONTROL Schema properties]** section.
 From here, select the **[!UICONTROL Profile]** toggle button.